adidenko/fuel-plugin-external-lb/README.md

 ```
 After this you can open any yaml in `./deployment_1/` directory and check controller management and public IPs in `network_metadata/nodes` hash.

 If you want to Public TLS then please note that Fuel generates self-signed SSL certificate during deployment, so you can't download it before deployment starts and configure it on external load balancer.
-The best solution is to create your own certificate (self signed or issued) and upload it via Fuel -> Settings -> Security.
+The best solution is to create your own certificate (self signed or issued) and upload it via Environment -> Settings -> Security.

 ## Known limitations
 * OSTF is not working
 * Floating IPs are not working if controllers are in different racks

 ## Configuration
+Plugin settings are available on Environment -> Settings -> Other page.
+Some important notes:
+* If external LB is not enabled for one of VIPs (public or management), then Fuel will configure such IP under corosync cluster and setup Haproxy on controllers
+* It's possible to specify both FQDN and IP address as external LB host
+* It's possible to specify the same external LB host for both public and management VIPs
+* If controllers are being deployed in the same rack (network node group), then it's not required to enable "Fake floating IPs"

 ## How it works
 General workflow